possesion/idaproj/README.md

 ## Welcome to vehicle rent service

-You can watch live demo on gh-pages
+You can watch live [DEMO](https://possesion.github.io/idaproj/) on gh-pages